FionaNi-DS/crypto-statistical-arbitrage/README.md

-# Cryptocurrency Statistical Arbitrage
+# Cryptocurrency Momentum and Reversal Model Validation

-## Overview
+## Project Overview

-Cryptocurrency markets trade continuously, exhibit substantial variation in liquidity and market participation, and often experience large price and volume movements.
-These characteristics make them a useful setting for investigating whether short-horizon momentum and reversal patterns can predict future returns.

-This project investigates cross-sectional momentum and reversal effects in liquid cryptocurrency markets using hourly Binance Spot OHLCV data.
+This project develops and independently validates cross-sectional momentum and reversal strategies across ten liquid cryptocurrency pairs using hourly Binance Spot OHLCV data from 2023 to 2025.

-The main objective is to test whether past returns predict future returns across different formation horizons, whether abnormal trading volume strengthens these effects, and whether any apparent profitability survives realistic transaction costs.
+The project was designed as an end-to-end quantitative research and model-validation exercise.
+It covers:

+- data collection and quality checks;
+- exploratory analysis;
+- momentum and reversal signal research;
+- portfolio construction and backtesting;
+- turnover-based transaction-cost modelling;
+- benchmark comparison;
+- out-of-sample validation;
+- alpha and beta attribution;
+- sensitivity and robustness analysis;
+- formal validation findings and recommendations.

+The final model investigated was a weekly long-only momentum strategy.
+It ranked cryptocurrencies by their previous seven-day returns, selected the three highest-ranked assets, assigned equal weights and rebalanced every Monday at 00:00 UTC.

+---

 ## Research Questions

-1. Do liquid cryptocurrencies exhibit short-term momentum or reversal?
+1. Do liquid cryptocurrencies exhibit short-horizon momentum or reversal?
-2. Which formation horizons produce the strongest predictive signals?
+2. Which signal horizons provide the strongest cross-sectional predictive information?
-3. Does abnormal trading volume strengthen momentum or reversal effects?
-4. Do the strategies remain profitable after transaction costs?
+3. Do statistically positive signals remain economically viable after transaction costs?
-5. Are the results stable out of sample?
+4. Can lower-frequency portfolio construction reduce turnover sufficiently?
+5. Does the selected model outperform a simple equal-weight cryptocurrency benchmark?
+6. Is model performance stable in an untouched out-of-sample period?
+7. Does the model generate statistically significant alpha after controlling for broad market exposure?

+---

 ## Data

 - **Source:** Binance Spot Market
-- **Frequency:** 1-hour bars
+- **Frequency:** Hourly OHLCV bars
-- **Period:** 2023-01-01 to 2025-12-31
+- **Period:** 1 January 2023 to 31 December 2025
 - **Time zone:** UTC
 - **Quote currency:** USDT
-- **Universe:** 10 liquid cryptocurrency pairs
+- **Universe:** Ten liquid cryptocurrency pairs
+- **Total observations:** Approximately 263,000 asset-hour records

 ### Cryptocurrency Universe